 Beyond the field of play

-Stuart Ashley, Project Chief Engineer at our Basildon site, explains: “The wildlife side of things started when the BBC were filming The Great British Year at Stow Maries, a disused airfield at the time, near Basildon.
+Stuart Ashley, Project Chief Engineer at our Basildon site, explains: “The wildlife side of things started in 2013 when the BBC was filming The Great British Year at Stow Maries, a disused airfield at the time, near Basildon.
 We heard that they were filming and offered to bring along one of our cameras to demonstrate its night time capability.
 It was challenging.
 At least two operators were needed, with someone to point the camera, and someone else to control it from a laptop, all running from large heavy car batteries.
 However, the imagery the SLX-Merlin camera provided was unlike anything they had seen before and the camera instantly became a feature of multiple episodes of the series”.

 SLX SuperHawk and Merlin cameras enabled The Great British Year team, and teams working on AutumnWatch, to capture previously unseen nocturnal animal behaviours around the UK. this included footage of owls hunting, as well as badgers, foxes, hares, rabbits, bats, voles and flying squirrels all going about their lives under the cover of darkness.